Blakiston's fish owl: Description

 Superficially, this owl somewhat resembles the Eurasian eagle-owl but is more monochromatically brown to tan in colour.
 Like other fish owls but unlike most eagle-owls, the Blakiston's fish owl has relatively broad and ragged ear tufts which hang slightly to the side and that do not appear upright.
 The upperparts are buff-brown and heavily streaked with darker brown coloration.
-The underparts are a paler buffish brown and less heavily streaked.
+The underparts are a paler buff brown and less heavily streaked.
 The throat is white.
 The iris is yellow (whereas the Eurasian eagle-owl typically has an orange iris).
 The Eurasian eagle-owl and Blakiston's fish owl both occur in the Russian Far East and are potentially could compete for resources, although no scientifically observed interactions of any kind have been reported between these two largest owl species.
 It is likely, given the sizeable gap between the dietary preferences of the species (mainly aquatic animals in the Blakiston's, and mainly upland, terrestrial species in the eagle-owl), that competition for food is not normally a serious problem.
 Identification of the Blakiston's from other fish owls is not an issue as there is a gap of distribution of approximately 800 km between the ranges of the Blakiston's and the tawny fish owl (B. flavipes) and about 2000 km separates the range of the Blakiston's and the brown fish owl (Ketupa zeylonensis).
 Improbably, early naturalist thought that the Blakiston's and brown fish owls belonged to the same species.
 The streaking on the underside of the brown and Blakiston's are similar and their songs sound more similar to each other than they do with the two songs of the other two species of fish owl, being deeper voiced with a dissimilar vocal pattern to the latter fish owl.